The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 The first solution would be cleaner, but would be unable to execute binaries that were installed in a user’s home directory unless they change their PATH to be absolute (rather than using the “~”).
 The second solution would be more bullet-proof but might require the introduction of some kind of semi-global variable to cache the value in—which would not be the end of the world, but is a little messier than the first solution.

-#3 Updated by Chris Price almost 2 years ago
+#3 Updated by Chris Price about 2 years ago

 - Status changed from Accepted to In Topic Branch Pending Review